More contractors see the need for pension saving

 One in two freelancers are now actively paying into a pension scheme, a new study has found.
 But despite this greater uptake, over two million self-employed people face serious questions over how they will fund their retirement.
 Article by Nick Green.

 The number of contractors and freelancers saving into a pension has passed 50 per cent for the first time, according to a recent survey.
-The past year has seen an estimated 600,000 more self-employed people take out pension schemes for the first time, in a dramatic increase on 2018 when just 36 per cent were building pension pots.
+Last year an estimated 600,000 more self-employed people took out pension schemes for the first time, in a dramatic increase on 2018 when just 36 per cent were building pension pots.
 However, freelancers still lag considerably behind employees, around 80 per cent of whom are active pension scheme members.

 The survey, by SJD Accountancy, shows a significant move by the freelance sector in favour of pension saving.
 This is likely a beneficial side-effect of auto-enrolment, which means that employees automatically join workplace pension schemes unless they opt out.
 Though contractors are not eligible for auto-enrolment, it seems to have alerted them to the value of pensions as a tax-efficient savings vehicle, and to the importance of long-term saving for retirement.

 Another key finding of the study was that more than six in 10 self-employed people expect to working at age 65 or over.
 This may be either a pessimistic or an optimistic prediction, but it highlights the fact that only a minority expect to have saved enough to retire at that age.

 Contractors are turning to pensions – better late than never?